freemanbach/PythonInstallerScripts/python3/python312/3.12.2/README.md

 # ARM processors
-This is a First release of Python 3.12.0.

 We have spendt time on writing a shell script installer for ARM processors on Windows and M1/M2 Mac devices.
 We wont be able to test the ARM Installer for Windows due to lacking